Here is a selection of classes and events, some (but not all) of which are targeted at and/or heavily discounted for

 Politics and Prose has almost daily free author lectures and sponsors trips, classes, and book discussion groups.

-Senior Planet Montgomery offers digital technology courses, workshops and talks geared toward older adults, all of them completely free, and all virtual during the time of COVID-19.
+Senior Planet offers digital technology courses, workshops and talks geared toward older adults, all of them completely free, and all virtual during the time of COVID-19.
 Examples of courses are IPad Basics, IPad: Beyond the Basics, Computer Basics, and IPad Basics for Spanish speakers.
 Single session events include Google Maps, Digital Photography, Twitter, Online Travel Sites, Protecting Your Personal Information Online, Social Media, Ebay and Paypal, and much more.
-For more information and a complete schedule of classes and lectures, contact Senior Planet Montgomery at 240-753-0676 or by email at firstname.lastname@example.org or visit https://seniorplanet.org/montgomery/.
+Go to seniorplanet.org to sign up for regular emails with articles, courses, etc.

 SOAR (Senior Outdoor Adventures in Recreation) offers day trips sponsored by the Montgomery County Recreation Department.